Bleeding heart: planting, cultivation and companion planting

 Sowing

-Home sowing is sometimes not homogeneous and the colours may differ from the parent plant.
+Home sowing is sometimes not homogeneous, and the colours may differ from the parent plant.
 Root or stem cuttings are less random and allow for the preservation of the original hues.
-These perennials are relatively easy to cultivate from seed.
+These perennials are relatively easy to grow from seed.
 Sowing is done in autumn with this year’s seeds before they dry out, when they are fresh, just out of the pods.
 Sow under a cold frame in a sandy mix.
 Plant the seeds 6mm deep.
 Allow 2 months for germination.
-Transplant when the seedlings have hardened well, when they reach 5 cm in height.
+Transplant when the seedlings have strengthened, when they reach 5 cm in height.

 Division

-Clump division is possible but delicate; it is done when the plant is dormant, preferably in summer after flowering or in autumn, but we do not recommend it.
-The lady’s mantle does not appreciate having its very fragile rootstock disturbed, and the risk of damaging it is considerable.
+Clump division is possible but delicate; it should be done when the plant is dormant, preferably in summer after flowering or in autumn, but we do not recommend it.
+Bleeding heart does not appreciate having its very fragile rootstock disturbed, and the risk of damaging it is considerable.

 Root Cutting

-Root cuttings are done in winter, working carefully not to damage the very fragile fleshy roots of the lady’s mantle.
-It is necessary to completely lift the parent plant from the ground: lift the stump with a fork.
+Root cuttings are done in winter, working carefully to avoid damaging the very fragile fleshy roots of the bleeding heart.
+It is necessary to completely lift the parent plant from the ground: use a fork to lift the stump.
 Be careful not to break the large roots.
-Using pruning shears, take a piece of vigorous and healthy root about 8-10 cm long.
+With pruning shears, take a piece of vigorous and healthy root about 8-10 cm long.
 Replant the parent plant immediately.
 Under a frost-free frame, plant the cuttings deeply and vertically in a light substrate made of a mix of potting soil and sand.
 Mist regularly to maintain reasonable moisture (not too much: you would rot the roots).
 In April-May, stems will begin to appear.
-Transplant each cutting into a bucket and let the beautiful season pass.
+Transplant each cutting into a pot and let the beautiful season pass.
 They must not suffer from drought: ensure proper watering.
 In early autumn, transplant the plants directly into the ground.

 Stem Cutting